 Under some circumstances, separate absences might be defined as the same disability if there were two consecutive periods of qualified disability due to the same or a related cause or condition that are separated by 31 consecutive days or less.

 The STD Program components are outlined below:

 PLAN WHO IS COVERED?
 WHO PAYS FOR COVERAGE?
 WHEN DOES IT BEGIN?
 HOW LONG DOES IT LAST?
-DSL Those in benefit-eligible fringe packages Leidos On the 8th calendar day, except when hospitalized For a maximum of 180 days or upon exhaustion of benefits in accordance with plan limits VSDI Only those who enroll The participant On the 8th calendar day, except when hospitalized Until the end of the qualified disability, to a maximum of 180 days Leidos CASDI California employees who are eligible and automatically enrolled in this plan The participant On the 8th calendar day of disability Until the end of the 52nd week of a qualified disability; or after the participant has exhausted his or her 52-week benefit amount, if part-time Other State Laws Employees in California (including ex-patriates) who are not eligible for the Leidos CASDI program; all employees in Hawaii, New Jersey, New York, Puerto Rico and Rhode Island Varies by state; usually both the participant and the employer Varies by state Varies by state
+DSL Those in benefit-eligible fringe packages Leidos On the 8th calendar day, except when hospitalized For a maximum of 180 days or upon exhaustion of benefits in accordance with plan limits VSDI Only those who enroll The participant On the 8th calendar day, except when hospitalized Until the end of the qualified disability, to a maximum of 180 days Leidos CASDI California employees who are eligible and automatically enrolled in this plan The participant On the 8th calendar day of disability Until the end of the 52nd week of a qualified disability; or after the participant has exhausted his or her 52-week benefit amount, if part-time Other State Laws Employees in California (including ex-patriates) who are not eligible for the Leidos CASDI program; all employees in Hawaii, Washington New Jersey, New York, Puerto Rico, Rhode Island and Washington, DC Varies by state; usually both the participant and the employer Varies by state Varies by state